Tips for using sd2iec

 Speeding up loading times

-DOS Wedge makes the using of sd2iec device much more convenient, but it won’t help the problem of slow loading.
+DOS Wedge makes the using of sd2iec device much more convenient, but it won’t help the loading speed.
 A sd2iec device is practically as slow as a real disk drive because of the very, very slow standard data transfer protocol.
 If JiffyDOS were installed on the C64, the loading would be much faster.
 But when it’s not, a software implementation of the JiffyDOS transfer protocol comes into aid: SJLOAD.

 Loading with SJLOAD from sd2iec device is very fast!
 Check the SJLOAD C64 DTV Hacking Wiki page for usage instructions.
 Especially note the command: